besm/TIL/bash/generating.useful.information.about.subdirectories.md

 date: "2021-05-03"
 ---

 For the last couple of weekends, I've been working on a major reorganization of my file system.
-Since I've been doing this in a piecemeal fashion and want to be able to budget my time, it is useful to be able to get a birds-eye view of the directory I'm working in.
+Since I've been doing this in a piecemeal fashion and want to be able to budget my time, I thought it would to get a birds-eye view of the directory I'm migrating.
 Namely, I want to have recursive counts of the number of files in a folder's subdirectories, the size of those files, and how deeply nested the directory is.
 Moreover, I wanted the the output to be formatted in such a way that I could do useful things with it: navigate to the most populated folder, navigate to the smallest directory, or whatever.

 I thought I could knock this out in one simple script: one where I wrote a function to generate the desired data, then use find's -exec option to run the function on the subdirectories.
 But I found out something that I didn't know: find's -exec option [doesn't work with user-defined functions](https://unix.stackexchange.com/a/50695).
 I decided that instead of using xargs, that I'd split up the task into two different scripts `enumerator` and `census`.